QuadSpinner/GeoGlyph-Docs/docs/Devices/PolarDistort.md

 ## Properties

 - **Amount**: The amount of polar distortion to apply to the terrain.
 0.1 is a full, single distortion.
-Smaller values produce more repititions, and higher values produce fewer repititions.
+Low values produce more repetitions; high values produce fewer repetitions.